Felerius/codeocean-scraper/README.md

 - `error.txt`: Created if the server responded with an error when trying to download the submission page.
 Contains error details.

 All `*.java` files will also contain an initial comment with the url to the submission page, and the score of the submission.

+### Multi file mode

+If more than one file are associated with the  exercise, the student directories may contain one or more subdirectories labeled `SUBMIT`, `ASSESSED AFTER SUBMIT`, `ASSESSED ONLY`, `NO ASSESS OR SUBMIT` or `TOP SCORE`.
+The meanings are the same as described above with `SUBMIT` being equivalent to no suffix (`name.java`).
+In this mode the metadata (url and score) will be placed in files called `url.txt` and `score.txt` withing the different subdirectories.